Frank Cashen: Decline in New York

 While Cashen was largely credited for building the Mets into the 1986 World Champions, he was quickly vilified for dismantling the franchise when a dynasty never materialized.
-In various transactions, future MVP Kevin Mitchell, scrappy clubhouse leaders Lenny Dykstra, Roger McDowell, and Wally Backman, as well as fan favorite Mookie Wilson, and future All-Stars Rick Aguilera and Kevin Tapani, were traded away.
+In various transactions, future MVP Kevin Mitchell, scrappy clubhouse leaders Lenny Dykstra, Roger McDowell, and Wally Backman, as well as fan favorite Mookie Wilson and future All-Stars Rick Aguilera and Kevin Tapani, were traded away.

-In return, the Mets received the hugely disappointing Juan Samuel as well as Frank Viola (who won 20 games in 1990 but was otherwise only average in less than three seasons with New York), Jeff Musselman (who was out of baseball after 1990), and four players who never played in the majors.
+In return, the Mets received the hugely disappointing Juan Samuel as well as Frank Viola (who won 20 games in 1990 but was otherwise only average in less than three seasons with New York), Jeff Musselman (out of baseball after 1990), and four players who never played in the majors.
 Hernandez, Carter, and World Series MVP Ray Knight were either released or granted free agency in the years following the championship.
-Instead, the Mets hopes were pinned on Gregg Jefferies who soon faltered and was very unpopular on the team.
-After stumbling to a fifth-place finish in 1991, Cashen stepped down as the Mets' general manager - just five years after the franchise won the title.
+Instead, the Mets' hopes were pinned on Gregg Jefferies, who soon faltered and was very unpopular on the team.
+After stumbling to a fifth-place finish in 1991, Cashen stepped down as the Mets' general manager, just five years after the franchise won the title.

 Later life

 Following his tenure as general manager of the Mets, Cashen continued working with the team in various capacities, including chief operating officer in 1992 and consultant in 1993.
 In November 1998, the Mets general manager, Steve Phillips, took time off to address a sexual harassment lawsuit and Cashen was named interim GM for a week.

-Cashen was inducted into the New York Mets Hall of Fame on August 1, 2010 alongside Davey Johnson, Dwight Gooden, and Darryl Strawberry.
-Cashen died on June 30, 2014 from congestive heart failure at the age of 88.
+Cashen was inducted into the New York Mets Hall of Fame on August 1, 2010, alongside Davey Johnson, Dwight Gooden, and Darryl Strawberry.
+Cashen died on June 30, 2014, from congestive heart failure at the age of 88.
 Cashen and his wife Jean had seven children.
 Cashen was noted for frequently wearing a bow tie.